 Message Types & Settings

-For an Interactive Display Message (IDM), what types of video file are supported?
+For an In-App Video Message, what types of video file are supported?

 How to have a notification which when clicked opens a new web page as a webview of directly in the phone's browser?